 I had read somewhere that if you asked the owners nicely, they might allow you to dress up in Sami attire.
 We asked, and they obliged.

-FYI: Dressing up is not a standard part of the tour, do not get your hopes too high.
+FYI: Dressing up is not a standard part of the tour, do not get your hopes up too high.
 Ask nicely and see what they say.

-To book a tour with at the Reindeer Farm, ask at the reception area.
+To book a tour at the Reindeer Farm, ask at the reception area.
 Everyone knows the owners, and they will arrange the tour for you.

 Depending on the season, you can fish for trout and salmon in many lakes and rivers.